 Key management compensation.
-Key management represents 4 Senior Executives of the subsidiaries, 6 Non-executive Managers of the Group's Board of Managers and 7 Non-executive Directors of Czech Grid Holding, a.s. as at 31 December 2021 and 2020.
+Key management compensation.
+Key management represents three Senior Executives of the subsidiaries, seven Non-executive Managers of the Group's Board of Managers and seven Non-executive Directors of Czech Grid Holding, a.s. as at 31 December 2022 (2021: four Senior Executives of the subsidiaries, six Non-executive Managers of the Group's Board of Managers and 7 Non-executive Directors of Czech Grid Holding, a.s.).